K1-ZR/practice-cpp/README.md

 `char *const ptr` : a constant pointer to non-constant character.
 You cannot change the pointer, but can change the value pointed by pointer.

-`const char * const ptr` : a constant pointer to a constant character.
+`const char *const ptr` : a constant pointer to a constant character.
 You can neither change the value pointed by pointer nor the pointer itself.
+`char const *const ptr` is the same as `const char *const ptr`.

 <!-- ####################################################################### -->
 <!-- ####################################################################### -->